 TV shows and movies are the most commonly watched types of online video content.
 Most global online video viewing takes place on laptops or computers and smartphones.
 Smartphones have become the primary viewing device for online videos in India and South Korea, as well as among global viewers aged 35 years and below.

 Increasing penetration of mobile devices globally has resulted in an expanding social networking application user base.
-In addition, increasing video and audio traffic has dominated the Internet in terms of data consumption, and continues to drive adoption of online video and streaming sites.
+In addition, increasing video and audio traffic has dominated the Internet in terms of data consumption, and continues to drive the adoption of online video and streaming sites.

 According to Statista, 221.8 Mn online video viewers in the US accessed videos in 2017, which is expected to reach 236 Mn viewers by 2020.

-According to Statista in January 2018, there were 64% of Internet users in Saudi Arabia who watched online video content every day.
+According to Statista in January 2018, there were 64% of Internet users in Saudi Arabia watched online video content every day.

-According to Statista in January 2018, there were approximately 50% of Internet users in the US who watched online videos every day.
+According to Statista in January 2018, there were approximately 50% of Internet users in the US watched online videos every day.

-Increasing number of digital media players such as Netflix, Hulu, Amazon, Apple TV, Roku, and Boxee, among others are challenging the traditionally maintained supremacy of the television as the main entertainment hub.
+An increasing number of digital media players such as Netflix, Hulu, Amazon, Apple TV, Roku, and Boxee, among others are challenging the traditionally maintained supremacy of the television as the main entertainment hub.